Joyce Cary: Nigeria and early writing

 Seeking adventure, in 1912 Cary left for the Kingdom of Montenegro and served as a Red Cross orderly during the Balkan Wars.
 Cary kept and illustrated a record of his experiences there, Memoir of the Bobotes (1964), that was not published until after his death.

 Returning to Britain the next year, Cary sought a post with an Irish agricultural cooperative scheme, but the project fell through.
 Dissatisfied and believing that he lacked the education that would provide him with a good position in the United Kingdom, Cary joined the Nigerian political service.
 During the First World War, he served with a Nigerian regiment fighting in the German colony of Kamerun.
 The short story "Umaru" (1921) describes an incident from this period in which a British officer recognises the common humanity that connects him with his African sergeant.

 Cary was wounded at the battle of Mount Mora in 1916.
 He returned to England on leave and proposed marriage to Gertrude Ogilvie, the sister of a friend, whom he had been courting for years.
 Three months later, Cary returned to service as a colonial officer, leaving a pregnant Gertrude in England.
 Cary held several posts in Nigeria including that of the magistrate and executive officer in Borgu.
 He began his African service as a stereotypical district officer, determined to bring order to the natives, but by the end of his service, he had come to see the Nigerians as individuals with hard lives.

 By 1920, Cary was concentrating his energies on providing clean water and roads to connect remote villages with the larger world.
 A second leave had left Gertrude pregnant with their second child.
 She begged Cary to retire from the colonial service, so that they could live together in Britain.
-Cary had thought this impossible for financial reasons, but in 1920, he obtained a literary agent and some of the stories he had written while in Africa were sold to The Saturday Evening Post, an American magazine, and published under the name Thomas Joyce.
+Cary had thought this impossible for financial reasons, but in 1920, he obtained a literary agent and some of the stories he had written while in Africa were sold to The Saturday Evening Post.
+He published ten early stories under the name Thomas Joyce.
 This provided Cary with enough incentive to resign from the Nigerian service and he and Gertrude took a house in Oxford on Parks Road opposite the University Parks (now marked with a blue plaque) for their growing family.
 They had four sons, including the composer, Tristram Cary, and the civil servant, Sir Michael Cary.